Manufacturing ERP Systems Don’t Do What You Think They Do

 Adapting to Disruptions Immediately

 Your analytics need to be able to report and adapt to what is happening immediately.
-If the concern within a certain department has been product loss, viewing information on the machines in the moment can tell managers what has actually been produced and compare it to an hourly target with easy to decipher gauges or graphs (rather than spreadsheets or raw numbers).
+If the concern within a certain department has been product loss, viewing information on the machines at the moment can tell managers what has actually been produced and compare it to an hourly target with easy to decipher gauges or graphs (rather than spreadsheets or raw numbers).

 You’re not going to get this out of your ERP system.